xkbcommon/libxkbcommon/doc/introspection.md

 ## Installation

 > [!IMPORTANT]
-> The tools are not yet public, so it is required to build libxkbcommon
+> The tools are not yet public, so it is required to build xkbcommon
 > locally and run them with e.g. `meson devenv -C tools/…`.

 The Python dependencies ares: